How ResuBlue Works

 - AI authenticity - holistic AI-writing detection scoring your resume across phrase density, sentence variety, specificity depth, tonal consistency, and human voice signals.

-- Low application ROI warning — identifies resume patterns that historically correlate with low interview-to-application ratios.
+- Low application ROI warning - identifies resume patterns that may weaken recruiter or ATS readability.

 4. What AI Cannot Do